 Description8th Street is the primary eastbound corridor for many transit routes through downtown and a main east/west pedestrian thoroughfare.
 Pavement conditions and the desire to enhance the multimodal nature of the corridor necessitated reconstruction.
 The project includes a robust public engagement effort involving many agencies, neighborhood and business groups, advisory committees, and property owners and managers.
-The City of Minneapolis programmed a base level of streetscaping with trees and improved lighting planned.

 - Preliminary Design

 - Community Engagement

 - Construction Management